awslabs/s3-connector-for-pytorch/examples/benchmark/README.md

       dataloader.num_workers: 2,4,8,16
 ```

-This configuration, puts a pin to dataset and training model while changing dataloader parameters to change `kind`
+This configuration pins the `dataset` and `training` model while overriding the `dataloader` to change `kind`
-and `number_workers`.
-Once executed with this configuration, benchmark with sequentially execute 8 experiments,
+and `num_workers`.
+Running this benchmark will result in sequentially running 8 different scenarios,
-with the different combinations of swept parameters.
+each with the different combinations of swept parameters.
 As `Entitlement` is not really performing any training, this
-experiments is helpful to see upper-limit of dataloader throughput without having the backpressure from GPU.
+experiment is helpful to see upper-limit of dataloader throughput without being susceptible to GPU backpressure.

 ## Getting Started